 Similar to a pure transaction fee model, a commission rebate sees a TMC apply a fee to each transaction; however the difference occurs in the fact that the TMC also returns all (or a large proportion of) all commissions and other revenue streams derived from the supply chain to the customer.
 This often results in slightly higher transaction fees in order to compensate for this lost income.

 Following best practice, the transaction fees with a commission rebate method results in a client paying a fixed fee for what is seen as a fixed scope of work, with the idea being that the rebate received would help offset any costs.
 However, this method does mean that it’s impossible to compare prospective TMCs’ financials as commission received will vary from provider to provider.

 Different from the previous two approaches, a management fees model sees a TMC assign a cost of labour to a fixed amount of work that the TMC believes will fulfil a client’s requirements.
 The cost of this labour is then charged to the client in the form of a management fee.

 Management fee models are actually declining in popularity as more and more organisations shift to a transaction fee model, as this sees the client only paying when they actively use their TMC – the management fees model means that clients pay a set sum, regardless of how much they actually use the service.

 More practical procurement advice…

 So, that’s a whistle-stop tour of the three most common types of commercial models within the travel management industry.
-However, the course of true TMC love never did run smoothly and we appreciate that your organisation has its own nuances and specifications which is why our in-depth, comprehensive and complimentary guide to the ins and outs of the procurement process is the perfect next stop in your corporate travel procurement journey.
+However, the course of true TMC love never did run smoothly and we appreciate that your organisation has its own nuances and specifications.
+That’s why we created our own in-depth, comprehensive and complimentary guide to the ins and outs of the procurement process.
+It’s the perfect next stop in your corporate travel procurement journey…